ONEARMY/community-platform/packages/documentation/docs/Contributing/bounties.md

 We don't have a fixed payment schedule.
 But for sure it will be once a month.

-#### Step 7 - (optional) Join our monthly dev call

-If you want more feedback on the issue or suggested bounty levels, we have a monthly call welcome for all developers to join.
-Have a look on our [Discord Events](https://discordapp.com/invite/SSBrzeR) to join the next one.

 ## What if I don't want the bounty?

 No problem, thanks for the help :) We will keep the funds for future development